-Pozole (pronounced poh-SOH-leh), sometimes spelled posole in the southwestern United States, is the quintessential Mexican party food: patriotic holidays, weddings, and patron saints’ days are frequently celebrated with a steaming bowl of this fragrant, comforting soup.
-Previously made almost always with slowly cooked pork, the chicken version of this classic (pozole de pollo) has become popular in recent years.
+Pozole (pronounced poh-SOH-leh), sometimes spelled posole in the southwestern United States, is the quintessential Mexican party food; patriotic holidays, weddings, and patron saints’ days are frequently celebrated with a steaming bowl of this fragrant, comforting soup.
+Originally made with slowly cooked pork, the chicken version (pozole de pollo) of this classic has become popular in recent years.

-The following triple-whammy recipe will show you how to make basic “white” or “plain” pozole, then let you in on the few additional ingredients needed to turn this in a red or green version.
-In any of its varieties, pozole´s attraction and comfort food status depend on the complementarity and contrast of its main components: a hot, flavorful broth, slightly chewy corn and meat, and a wealth of bright, crunchy garnishes.
+The following recipe will show you how to make basic “white” or “plain” pozole, and then let you in on the few additional ingredients needed to turn this into a red or green version.
+In any of its varieties, pozole´s attraction and comfort food status thrives because of its main components: a hot, flavorful broth, slightly chewy corn and meat, and a wealth of bright, crunchy garnishes.

-Making traditional pozole from absolute scratch involves nixtamalizing the corn kernels, a labor-intensive process that takes at least a couple of days.
+Making traditional pozole from scratch involves nixtamalizing the corn kernels, a labor-intensive process that takes at least a couple of days.
 Such elaborate preparation is well worth the effort when one is making dozens of servings for a special occasion.
-Our version, however, makes a deliciously aromatic soup with much less effort, turning your pozole into a wonderful everyday type of dish.
-Don’t hesitate for a minute to serve it a party, though—your guests will be grateful that you did!
+In this version, however, you can make a deliciously aromatic soup with much less effort, turning your pozole into a wonderful everyday type of dish.
+But do not hesitate to serve it at a party—your guests will be grateful that you did.

-- 1.5 pounds (about 700 grams) pounds of boneless chicken breast and/or thighs
+- 1 1/2 pounds boneless chicken breast and/or thighs

 - 2 teaspoons salt